 Lightstone Ventures

-Lightstone Ventures is a venture capital firm established in 2012 and headquartered in Menlo Park, California, with additional offices in Boston, Dublin, and Singapore.
-The firm specializes in investing in early-stage and late-stage companies within the healthcare and life sciences sectors, focusing on personalized medicines, targeted therapeutics, medical devices, and novel biopharmaceuticals.
-By targeting innovative startups primarily in Europe and Australia, Lightstone Ventures aims to capitalize on advancements in life sciences and the unique opportunities within the industry.
-The firm is recognized as a Registered Investment Adviser, emphasizing its commitment to strategic investments in breakthrough technologies that can transform healthcare.
+Lightstone Ventures, established in 2012, is a global venture capital firm headquartered in Menlo Park, California, with additional offices in Boston, Dublin, and Singapore.
+The firm specializes in early-stage and late-stage investments in the life science and healthcare sectors, focusing on personalized medicines, targeted therapeutics, medical devices, and novel biopharmaceuticals.
+Lightstone Ventures supports innovative companies in the United States, Europe, and Australia, seeking to make a significant impact on global health.

 Caroline Gaynor